-In MIT’s Physics 8.04 course the professor poses walking through many values of k where only special values of k will satisfy the boundary conditions imposed upon us.
-For these problems I did not find good visualizations, and I wanted to work on one.
+In MIT’s OpenCourseWare Physics 8.04 course the professor poses walking through many values of k where only special values of k will satisfy the boundary conditions imposed upon us.
+For these problems I did not find good visualizations, and I wanted to make a good visualization of particle in a box / infinite square well problems.
 This is just a gif visualization of the boundary conditions in the well forcing energy quantization, and I have the assumption the reader is familiar with these infinite square well / particle in a box problems.

 I have my work briefly summarized on this page.
-Whereas ϕ(0) = 0 forces A to 0, leaving only the sine term, he posed walking through values of k until we find those very special values of kL for which we hit 0 at L.
+Where ϕ(0) = 0 forces A to 0, leaving only the sine term to survive, he posed walking through values of k until we find those very special values of kL for which we hit 0 at position L.

 I found it really cool that even in the most trivial, idealistic, simplified example of solving the TISE, we’re faced with the peculiar fact that energy [eigenvalues] are discrete and greater than zero.